thekaveh/LinguAI/README.md

      ```
    - This command updates `pyproject.toml` and `poetry.lock`.
 Commit these changes to your repository.

+Please, note that you can also optionally attach to the running container and then run the `poetry remove <package-name>` command.

 3. **Running Commands with Poetry**:
    - Use `poetry run` to execute commands within the virtual environment created by Poetry, for example:
      ```bash
      poetry run pytest
      ```

+Please, note that you can also optionally attach to the running container and then run the `poetry run` command.

 **Note**: While developing within Docker containers, you typically won't need to run Poetry commands directly, as dependencies are installed during the Docker build process.
 However, these steps are essential for local development, adding/updating dependencies, or when setting up CI/CD pipelines.